 Today's excursion brings you to the elegant city of Bath to admire its Georgian splendor, in particular the beautiful rows of honey-colored stone houses, arranged in graceful curves, that are known as the Royal Crescent and the Circus.

-A walking tour with your courier introduces landmarks such as the 15th-century abbey and the 18th-century Pulteney Bridge, lined with shops.
+A walking tour introduces landmarks such as the 15th-century abbey and the 18th-century Pulteney Bridge, lined with shops.

 Visit the thermal springs that had brought fame, long before their arrival, to the settlement the Romans called Aquae Sulis.
 The baths and temple complex they built on the site of the "Waters of the Goddess Sulis" have endured to our time.
 Measuring over 900 feet in length, with a width of 350 feet, their remains are among the best examples of Roman architecture in England.
 A notable addition is the 18th-century Pump Room, which is also included in the visit.

 Learn about the origins of this colossal structure erected between 2,000 BC and 1,500 BC.
 Hear how the immense blocks of stone were transported to this site and speculate about the religious customs of these prehistoric builders, who possessed a sophisticated understanding of arithmetic and astronomy.